Apply To Our Program

 Practicum experiences will be evaluated for type of setting and clinical experiences commensurate with the respective training track.

-The General Psychology Track looks for broad-based outpatient assessment, consultation, and intervention experiences, especially those outside departmental training clinics.
+The Adult Track looks for broad-based outpatient assessment, consultation, and intervention experiences, especially those outside departmental training clinics.

 The University of Wisconsin is an equal opportunity employer.
 As such, the UWCHS Psychology Training Program does not discriminate on the basis of sex, age, race, color, national origin, religion, sexual orientation, or disability or any other applicable legally protected status in appointments to, or conduct of, our psychology training program.
 We endeavor to foster an atmosphere that supports diversity of experiences as well as opinions.